Post updated: 8/6/2021

 My sister asked me if I could paint a mirror she had with chalk paint.
-She brought it to me along with a generic 2 oz. bottle of craft paint in the color yellow she wanted.
+She brought it to me along with a generic 2 ounce bottle of acrylic paint from the craft store in the color yellow she wanted.

-When you have a small item that you want to paint, but don’t want to have the expense of buying an entire quart or gallon of paint in the color you want you can use craft paint as long as you use the Calcium Carbonate Powder recipe (CCP).
-It will not turn the paint into sludge.
-If you use Plaster of Paris or Non-Sanded Grout, when you mix paint with primers and acrylic in into these ingredients, they can harden making the paint unusable.
-Calcium Carbonate Powder will not, so use it when making chalk paint with acrylic craft paint.
+When you have a small item that you want to chalk paint, but don’t want to have the expense of buying an entire quart or gallon of chalk paint in the color you want you can use acrylic paint from the craft store using the Calcium Carbonate Powder recipe (CCP).

-I have tested plain craft paint and the “Outdoor” formula of craft paint to make chalk paint.
+I have tested all-purpose acrylic craft paint and the “Outdoor” formula of craft paint to make chalk paint.
 Both work beautifully.
-I have not tested out the enamel or glossy formulas yet.

 Calcium Carbonate is my go-to ingredient when I make chalk paint.
 I no longer use anything else, except if I am doing a table top, I may add a tablespoon of Plaster of Paris (PoP) so the finish will be very durable.

-A 2 oz. bottle of craft paint will make just enough for a small project like this mirror.
+A 2 oz. bottle of acrylic paint will make just enough for a small project like this mirror.

-How to Make Chalk Paint With a 2 oz.
-Bottle of Craft Paint
+How to Make Chalk Paint With a Bottle of Acrylic Paint

 - Add the entire contents of the 2 oz. craft paint bottle into the bowl and mix it well into the water and CCP mixture.
 Stir until smooth.